-F. FNFORCEMENT
+F. ENFORCEMENT

-The District has designated the Director of EEO/Title IX Coordinator as the District personnel with responsibility to identify, prevent, and remedy sexual harassment, discriminatory harassment, and discrimination.
+The Chief Executive Officer designates the Director of EEO/Title IX Coordinator as the District personnel with responsibility to identify, prevent, and remedy sexual harassment, discriminatory harassment, and discrimination.
 This individual shall:

-- a.
-Receive complaints of sexual harassment, discriminatory harassment, and discrimination; - b.
-Oversee the investigative process; - c.
-Be responsible for assessing the training needs of the District's staff; - d.
-Arrange for necessary training; - e.
-Insure that any investigation is conducted by an impartial investigator who has been trained in the requirements of equal employment opportunity.
+- i. receive complaints of sexual harassment, discriminatory harassment, and discrimination; - ii. oversee the investigative process; - iii. be responsible for assessing the training needs of the District's staff; - iv. arrange for necessary training; - v. ensure that any investigation is conducted by an impartial investigator who has been trained in the requirements of equal employment opportunity.